laurelherting/lmh-headspace/AWS/services.md

 4. Glacier
 Achieved data, where you can wait 3-5 hours before accessing

-* Q: Best AWS service to host a file in a location that's publicly accessible from anywhere
-* A: S3

 ### Key fundamentals of S3
 Key (name of object)